mkkeliping/hello/mk.md

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

 1. how are you
-  2. dd
+  1. dd
   * am fine ,and you
-  *  am fine ,and you
+  * m fine ,and you